Easy Peach Bread (with Fresh or Canned Peaches)

 Using Fresh Peaches or Canned Peaches

-I love that you can make peach bread with canned peaches or fresh peaches!
+One of the best things about this recipe is that you can easily make peach bread with canned peaches or fresh peaches.

 But, I’m not gonna lie.
 Canned peaches are SO much easier!
-Especially if you’re wondering what to do with canned peaches you have in your pantry.
+Especially if you’re wondering what to do with all those cans of peaches you have in your pantry.

 That being said, when fresh peaches are in season, this quick bread recipe is a great way to make great use of the juicy bounty.